Buffet R13 vs Buffet RC – What is the Difference?11th July 2021

 For many years the Buffet range of clarinets has been quite dominant in the upgrade and professional clarinet market.
-Whilst the competition has certainly come on strong in the last few years (Bliss & Yamaha in the mid range and Selmer & Yamaha CSG in the pro range) it’s fair to say that for many players and teachers the Buffet is still first on the list to start the comparisons.
+Whilst the competition has certainly come on strong in the last few years (Yamaha and Backun primarily) it’s fair to say that for many players and teachers the Buffet is still first on the list to start the comparisons.

 In the pro upgrade range Buffet start with the R13 and RC.
 These two clarinets are the same price, made of the same quality materials, made by the same team etc so what differentiates them?
 We take a look at the differences below and also feature a video demonstrating both models…

 Before we get onto personal opinions let’s deal with the facts: The bore design is different; the shaping of the internal design of the two models vary.
 Manufacturers like Buffet use tooling to create cylindrical and conical shapes within the internal bore of the clarinet.
 Depending on the positioning, shape, speed of taper and size of these adjustments it will have an affect on the overall tone, response and intonation of the instrument.

 The Buffet R13 has a poly-cylindrical bore which consists of mainly cylindrical shapes that reduce in size towards the middle joint and then back out again.
 The RC has cylindrical sections similar to the R13 but the bore is mainly conical, especially in the lower sections and this gives the RC a different playing feel.

 The Buffet RC recently had some minor spec upgrades including white leather pads (vs double bladder on R13), a newly designed bell for more clarity in the bell notes, and the RC also now comes with 2 barrels (vs one with the R13).
 These small differences explain the slight price difference between the two models which are otherwise of comparable quality throughout.